poornaditya1/poornaditya1/README.md

 [<img align="left" alt="Souarvdey777 | Instagram" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/instagram.svg" />][instagram]
 <br/>

-I am an Automation and Robotics engineer in the making with an enthusiasm to learn new things and

-Well, if you are reading this, you probable know about me.
+Well, if you are reading this, you probably know about me.
 In case, you don't know me, just keep reading below and check out my profiles

+I am an Automation and Robotics engineer in the making with an enthusiasm to learn new things and think outside the box

 <!--
 **poornaditya1/poornaditya1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.